 The tart citrus tang of the lime contrasts beautifully with the sweet peaches.
 It’s also a great base recipe to work from.
 Don’t have peaches?
 Leave them out.
 Want to throw some extra veg in?
 Go right ahead!
 Mix and match flavours to suit your tastes, the cooking time doesn’t change.

-Made with NO added oil
+NO added oil

 You may be looking at this recipe and wondering if I’ve forgotten to include olive oil or vegetable oil, but the fact of the matter is that it simply doesn’t need it.
 Chicken thighs, with the skin on, have plenty of their own natural basting fat in the skin (this is what keeps them so juicy and tender).
 That means there is no need to add any extra oil

-Does the chicken need to marinade?
+Does the chicken need to marinate?

 I call it a marinade in the recipe, but this sauce is so packed with so much flavour that you can really whisk it up for cooking at the last minute.
 Of course, a marinade is always an amazing way to add flavour and tenderise meat, so you can absolutely marinade the chicken up to 24 hours in advance.